 - Appendices in all paper categories: For the first time this year, we will allow arbitrarily long appendices in all paper categories, if authors consider this necessary to provide additional information or supplementary material.
 In case of excessive length, reviewers may skip parts of the appendices or study them less intensely at their discretion.
 In the camera-ready versions, the length of the appendices must be condensed to at most three pages (working with weblinks to code/data repositories where necessary).

 One of the authors of each accepted paper must present the paper at the workshop.
 Accepted papers will be published in the online proceedings through the ACM Digital Library, and will furthermore be invited for extended versions to the Journal of Cryptographic Engineering (JCEN); see again our call for papers for all the details.

 The submission servers will open two weeks before the submission deadline.

 (Following the ACM SIGMOD 2015 CfP)

-interest of the paper’s authors with program committee (PC) members.
-It is the full responsibility of all authors of a paper to identify all and only their potential conflict-of-interest PC members, according to the following definition.
+It is the full responsibility of all authors of a paper to identify all and only their potential conflict-of-interest PC members, and to e-mail these PC members to the ASHES PC chairs Stefan Katzenbeisser and Patrick Schaumont until the submission deadline.
 A paper author has a conflict of interest with a PC member if and only if one or more of the following conditions holds: